Layton honoured as CN Tower glows orange

 And we’ll change the world.

-You have read this article Jack Layton / Jack Layton State Funeral / The man who inspired so many across the country with the title CANADIAN POLITICS: Jack Layton, the man who inspired so many across the country.
-You can bookmark this page URL http://meingeilesich.blogspot.com/2011/08/canadian-politics-jack-layton-man-who.html.
+with the title CANADIAN POLITICS: Jack Layton, the man who inspired so many across the country.
+You can bookmark this page URL https://meingeilesich.blogspot.com/2011/08/canadian-politics-jack-layton-man-who.html.
 Thanks!